SnehalTikare/publication-data-analysis-using-hadoop-mapreduce/README.md

 5G World Forum	                    [Feasibility and Challenges of Over-The-Air Testing for 5G Millimeter Wave Devices.
 Blind Carrier Detection for Signals with Unknown Modulation.
 An Overview of Proactive Forensic Solutions and its Applicability to 5G.
 Tractable Scheduling Algorithms for Self-Backhaul in 5G Networks.
 5G-NR Bandwidth Efficient Modulation Options for Efficient Link Operation that are Compatible with mmW Transistor Nonlinearities.
 URLLC Design for Real-Time Control in Wireless Control Systems.
 Autonomous 5G Smallcell Network Deployment and Optimization in Unlicensed Spectrum.
 EIRP TRP Partial TRP and Radiated Immunity For 5G millimeter Wave Device Compliance.
 A Comparison of Scheduling Algorithms for Wireless Access plus X-Haul.
 Engineering the 5G Environment.
 Initial Study on the Architecture of Field Observation in 5G Era.
 Private 5G Networks for Vertical Industries: Deployment and Operation Models.]
 ```

-- Task 4 - List of publications with contain the highest number of authors for each venues
+- Task 4 - List of publications which contains the highest number of authors for each venues
 The programs outputs the list of publication for each venue that contains highest number of authors for each of these venue.
 The output can be found at /output/Task4-AuthorPublicationMapper.
 The first column shows the venue followed by list of publication for each venue which contain highest number of authors under that venue